MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-application-gateway-waf.md

 ### Configure Azure Application Gateway to send traffic to your internal application

-Some steps of the Application Gateway configuration will be omitted in this article.
+Some steps of the Application Gateway configuration are omitted in this article.
 For a detailed guide on how to create and configure an Application Gateway, see [Quickstart: Direct web traffic with Azure Application Gateway - Microsoft Entra admin center][appgw_quick].

 ### 1. Create a private-facing HTTPS listener

-This will allow users to access the web application privately when connected to the corporate network.
+Create a listener so users can access the web application privately when connected to the corporate network.

 ![Screenshot of Application Gateway listener.](./media/application-proxy-waf/application-gateway-listener.png)